 Economic damages, sometimes called special damages, are the financial losses that you can objectively measure.
 They are the tangible costs of the accident that you can document with bills, receipts, and other records.
 Their purpose is to reimburse you for the money you have lost and will lose because of the injury.
 This can include past and future financial losses.
 Examples include:

-• Property damage: This covers the cost of repairing or replacing property that was damaged in the accident, such as your vehicle in a car accident or your bicycle in a cycling accident.
+Property damage: This covers the cost of repairing or replacing property damaged in an accident, such as your vehicle in a car accident or your bicycle in a cycling accident.

 Non-Economic Damages